larahabashy/capstone-report/_build/html/_sources/capstone-report.md

 ## 1. Executive Summary
 Subclinical lipohypertrophy is traditionally evaluated by visual inspection or palpation.
 Recent work has shown that lipohypertrophy may be detected by ultrasound imaging {cite:p}`kapeluto2018ultrasound`.
 However, the criteria used to classify lipohypertrophy using ultrasound imaging is only familiar to and implemented by a small group of physicians {cite:p}`madden_2021`.
 In an effort to improve the accessibility and efficiency of this method of detection, we have developed a supervised machine learning model to detect lipohypertrophy in ultrasound images.

 We developed an optimal machine learning model through an iterative process of data augmentation, hyperparameter tuning, and architecture selection.
 The final optimal model accurately classified 76% of unseen test data.
 We tested different image augmentation techniques and ultimately decided on adding random flipping, contrast and brightness.
 We then fit a variety of pre-existing model architectures trained on thousands of images to our augmented dataset.
 We optimized the parameters by which the model learned and then carefully examined the different models’ performance and fine tuned them to our dataset before selecting the best performing model.
 We have made our best performing model accessible to potential users via a [web interface](https://share.streamlit.io/xudongyang2/lipo_deployment/demo_v2.py).
 Our work has demonstrated the potential that supervised machine learning holds in accurately detecting lipohypertrophy; however, the scarcity of the ultrasound images has been a contributor to the model’s shortcomings.
-We have outlined a set of recommendations for improving this project; the most notable of which is re-fitting the model using a larger dataset.
+We have outlined a set of recommendations (see section {ref}`recommendations`) for improving this project; the most notable of which is re-fitting the model using a larger dataset.

 ## 2. Introduction